Have you ever seen a healthy looking addict?

 - Addiction damages the immune system.
 This causes the addict to be tired, run down and likely to get sick more often, feelings that interfere with a healthy recovery.
 The right foods fuel the immune system and provide energy.

-- Addiction damages tissues, organs and the gastrointestinal system.
-In order to rebuild these systems, proper nutrition is necessary.
+- Addiction damages tissues, organs, and the gastrointestinal system.
+In order to rebuild these systems, proper nutrition when detoxing is necessary.

 - It’s possible for recovering addicts to confuse the feeling of hunger with a drug craving, making them more likely to struggle with temptation.
 Eating high-protein meals and snacks will curb hunger cravings.